telerik/ajax-docs/controls/editor/managing-content/getting-and-setting-content/save-in-a-database.md

 ---
 title: Save in a Database
-page_title: Save in a Database | RadEditor for ASP.NET AJAX Documentation
+page_title: Save in a Database - RadEditor
-description: Save in a Database
+description: Check our Web Forms article about Save in a Database.
 slug: editor/managing-content/getting-and-setting-content/save-in-a-database
 tags: save,in,a,database
 published: True